 This paper reinvestigates the question of liberal neutrality.
-We contend that current liberal discussions have been dominated – if not hijacked – by one particular interpretation of what neutrality could imply; namely, exclusive neutrality, aiming to exclude religious and cultural expressions from the public sphere.
+We contend that current liberal discussions have been dominated — if not hijacked — by one particular interpretation of what neutrality could imply: namely, exclusive neutrality, aiming to exclude religious and cultural expressions from the public sphere.
 We will argue that this is merely one among several relevant interpretations.
-To substantiate our claim, we will firstly elaborate upon inclusive neutrality by formulating two supplementary interpretations: proportional neutrality and compensatory neutrality.
-Secondly, we will argue that inclusive proportional neutrality is the most appropriate interpretation in many contexts.
-Our elaboration highlights that some political disputes should not be seen in terms of the antithesis between liberal neutrality and illiberal alternatives but, instead, as a clash between various valid but incompatible interpretations of what liberal neutrality may imply.
+To substantiate our claim, we will first elaborate upon inclusive neutrality by formulating two supplementary interpretations: proportional neutrality and compensatory neutrality.
+Second, we will argue that inclusive proportional neutrality is the most appropriate interpretation in many contexts.
+Our discussion highlights the fact that some political disputes should not be seen in terms of the antithesis between liberal neutrality and illiberal alternatives but, instead, as a clash between various valid but incompatible interpretations of what liberal neutrality may imply.

 Suggested Citation: Suggested Citation